jlahuisman/jlahuisman.github.io/news/_posts/2023-04-18-iconicitymeasurespaper.md

 > McLean, B., Dunn, M., & Dingemanse, M. (2023).
 [Two measures are better than one: Combining iconicity ratings and guessing experiments for a more nuanced picture of iconicity in the lexicon](https://doi.org/10.1017/langcog.2023.9). *Language and Cognition,* 1-24. doi:10.1017/langcog.2023.9

-Summary of the best bits/main takeways from the paper below 👇👇👇
+Summary of the best bits/main takeways below 👇👇👇

+## Summary of the paper

 It's a common misconception that iconicity or sound symbolism is universal, perpetuated in part by the almost universal success of famous experiments involving pseudowords like *bouba* and *kiki*.
 But iconicity in natural languages is much more messy than paradigms like *bouba*-*kiki* suggest (see also [here](https://ideophone.org/what-sound-symbolism-can-and-cannot-do-new-paper-in-language/)).